whimsial/liver-stator/README.md

 I found it useful to run Jupyter notebook inside Python virtual environment on the HPC and connect to it via SSH tunnel:

-- start SSH tunnel to HPC mapping one of the open ports (I use port 9999)
+- start SSH tunnel to HPC mapping one of the open ports (I use port 9999, add `-R 9999:localhost:9999` to your ssh command)
 - clone this repository on HPC and navigate to it
 - start python virtual environment: `python3 -m venv venv`
 - activate python virtual env: `source venv/bin/activate`